to make you whole

 - 4% of drivers admit to actually getting out of the car to confront a driver; and

 - 3% of drivers say they have purposefully bumped or rammed another vehicle.

-If you or someone you love was hurt in a car accident caused by an aggressive driver, you should speak with Randy Walton, an aggressive driving accident attorney in North County, at (760) 571-5500 about filing a claim for compensation.
+If you or someone you love was hurt in a car accident caused by an aggressive driver, you should speak with Randy Walton, a car accident attorney in North County, at 760-571-5500 about filing a claim for compensation.
 All consultations are free of charge.